RayNeumann/songs/README.md

 A cross-platform App that queries songs, displays them in a list and allows a detailed view of each fetched song item.
-To ensure the list elements in the ui are created on demand, the List is displayed using a ListView.builder (https://api.flutter.dev/flutter/widgets/ListView/ListView.builder.html) Pressing on an item will show a page with song's lyrics.
+To ensure the list elements in the ui are created on demand, the List is displayed using a ListView.builder (https://api.flutter.dev/flutter/widgets/ListView/ListView.builder.html) Pressing on an item will show a page with song's lyrics in a webview.

 ## Version